-The Index Commodities are gold and silver.
+The Fund invests in Index Contracts that seek exposure to a single commodity.
 Other commodity indexes may contain a larger number of commodities than the Index.
-Accordingly, increased volatility in a single Index Commodity is expected to have a greater impact on the Index's overall volatility than would likely be the case with increased volatility in a single commodity within a broader index.
+Accordingly, increased volatility in the Index Commodity is expected to have a greater impact on the Index's overall volatility than would likely be the case with increased volatility in a single commodity within a broader index.
 Because the Fund tracks the performance of the Index, your investment in the Fund will be exposed to the relatively greater impact on the Index of volatility in a single Index Commodity.